PFTL/website/content/blog/27_Custom_CRM.rst

         s.sendmail(me, you, msg.as_string())
         s.quit()

-First you see that we start the SMTP connection using the configuration parameters that were defined on the **config.yml** file.
+First, you see that we start the SMTP connection using the configuration parameters that were defined on the **config.yml** file.
 The ``ehlo`` command is a way of telling the server *hello* and start the exchange of information.
-We then login and finally send the message.
+We then log in and finally send the message.
 See that we defined both the sender and receiver twice: they are used in the ``sendmail`` command, but also they are defined within the ``msg`` object.

 If you used real e-mails, you should by now receive the example message.